-In this guide, we outline the basics of sustainable transport.
+In this guide, we outline key information about sustainable transport.

-We explain what sustainable transport is, the different types and examples of sustainable transport, and other important considerations.
+We explain what sustainable transport is, the different types and examples of sustainable transport, and other important information.

 Summary – Sustainable Transport